Agricultural Wheel No. 657, High Gate, Missouri Records, 1888_1890 (R0396)

 (1 roll of microfilm)

-This is a ledger from a mercantile business operated by Robert L. Schenker, at Vienna, Maries County, Missouri.
+The Robert L. Schenker Records contain a microfilm copy of a ledger from a mercantile business operated by Robert L. Schenker, at Vienna, Maries County, Missouri.
 The ledger includes a list of promissory notes and their settlements, and an inventory of stock.

 Southern and Central Missouri Collection, 1856-2015 (R1442)